RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

   To give an example of the answer to the user, we can set a placeholder at the answer control.
 The vaule of property ***example*** or ***defaultValue***（if presented）  can be used to do this.

 - **Autofill**
-  The purpose for some questions are collecting one specific type of information for the consumer, for example phone numer or gender.
-This type of questions are marked by the ***purpose***  property.
-If the user save consumer information before booking a product we can use this property to automatically answer this type of questions.
+  The purpose for some question is to collect one specific type of information for the consumer, for example phone number or gender.
+These questions are marked by the ***purpose***  property.
+If the user saves consumer information before booking a product we can use this property to automatically answer this type of questions.

   The value of the ***purpose*** are extendable, for now possible values include PAX_TITLE, PAX_FIRST_NAME, PAX_MIDDLE_NAME, PAX_LAST_NAME, PAX_FULL_NAME, PAX_GENDER, PAX_EMAIL, PAX_PHONE, PAX_MOBILE, PAX_NATIONALITY, PAX_FULL_ADDRESS, PAX_ADDRESS_LINE_1, PAX_ADDRESS_LINE_2, PAX_STREET_NAME, PAX_STREET_NUMBER, PAX_CITY, PAX_POSTCODE, PAX_STATE, PAX_COUNTRY, PAX_LANGUAGE, PAX_AGE, PAX_DOB, PAX_PLACE_OF_BIRTH, PAX_COUNTRY_OF_BIRTH, PASSPORT_NUMBER, PASSPORT_EXPIRY_DATE, PASSPORT_ISSUED_DATE, PASSPORT_ISSUING_AUTHORITY, PICK_UP, DROP_OFF, FLIGHT_NUMBER_INBOUND, FLIGHT_NUMBER_OUTBOUND, SUPPLIER_NOTES, LOYALTY_PROGRAM_NUMBER, EMERGENCY_CONTACT_RELATION, EMERGENCY_CONTACT_TITLE, EMERGENCY_CONTACT_FIRST_NAME, EMERGENCY_CONTACT_MIDDLE_NAME, EMERGENCY_CONTACT_LAST_NAME, EMERGENCY_CONTACT_FULL_NAME, EMERGENCY_CONTACT_EMAIL, EMERGENCY_CONTACT_PHONE, EMERGENCY_CONTACT_MOBILE, EMERGENCY_CONTACT_FULL_ADDRESS, EMERGENCY_CONTACT_ADDRESS_LINE_1, EMERGENCY_CONTACT_ADDRESS_LINE_2, EMERGENCY_CONTACT_STREET_NAME, EMERGENCY_CONTACT_STREET_NUMBER, EMERGENCY_CONTACT_CITY, EMERGENCY_CONTACT_POSTCODE, EMERGENCY_CONTACT_STATE, EMERGENCY_CONTACT_COUNTRY, ACCOMMODATION_NAME, CHECKIN_DATE, PAX_COUNT_TOTAL.
 55 in total for now.